sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

-# sdr-enthusiasts/docker-adsb-all-in-one
+# sdr-enthusiasts/docker-adsb-ultrafeeder

-`adsb-all-in-one` is a ADS-B data collector container that can be used to:
+`adsb-ultrafeeder` is a ADS-B data collector container that can be used to:

 * retrieve ADS-B data from your SDR or other device
 * display it on a local map, including options to show tracks, heatmaps, and system performance graphs
 * forward the data to one or more aggregators using BEAST/BEAST-REDUCE/BEAST-REDUCE-PLUS format
 * send MLAT data to these aggregators
-* receive and optionally consolidate MLAT results data (built-in `mlatuhb`)
+* receive and consolidate MLAT results data (built-in `mlathub`)
 * Interface with external visualization tools such as Grafana using statistics data available in InfluxDB and Prometheus format

 In order to accomplish this, the container makes use of the following underlying technologies: